gioblu/PJON/documentation/routing.md

   (PJONBus<SoftwareBitBang>*[2]){&bus1,&bus2} // Bus array
 );
 ```
-Can be optionally defined a default gateway:
+A default gateway can be optionally configured:
 ```cpp
 PJONSimpleSwitch<SoftwareBitBang> router(
   2, // Length of the bus array